 When it comes to treating facial volume loss (like sagging cheeks, for example), your provider can suggest a number of fillers well-suited for this purpose.* These typically have a thicker gel consistency that can provide effective support for the cheeks and even earlobes.* Some of these fillers include:

-- Radiesse: This filler relies primarily on Calcium Hydroxylapatite microspheres to produce volumizing results.
-What is interesting about Radiesse is that it provides immediate results as the gel increases volume under the skin, and also produces long term results by stimulating collagen growth.
+- Radiesse: This filler relies primarily on Calcium Hydroxylapatite microspheres to produce volumizing outcomes.* What is interesting about Radiesse is that it provides immediate improvement as the gel increases volume under the skin, and also produces long term improvement by stimulating collagen growth.*

 - Restylane Lyft: This filler from the Restylane family of injectables also relies on hyaluronic acid to add volume in the face.* Though Restylane Lyft was primarily developed for enhancing volume in the cheeks, it can be used to add contour to other parts of the face as well.*